 Supervisory powers and communication with other supervisory authorities

-Guideline 7 – General supervisory powers

-For the supervision of branch operations, the host supervisory authority should exercise, where appropriate, the supervisory powers laid down in Directive 2009/138/EC, in particular Articles 34, 35, 36, 37, 84, 85, 110, 118 and 119 thereof, to the same extent as they exercise such powers for the supervision of insurance undertakings with head office within the Union.

 Guideline 8 – Assessment of the branch financial position as part of the supervisory review process

 When assessing the adequacy of the branch financial position as part of the supervisory review process, the host supervisory authority should consider the risk that branch policyholders’ claims may be diluted by non-branch claims.

-Guideline 9 – Granting advantages, including joint decisions under Article 167(3) of Directive 2009/138/EC

-Where a third-country insurance undertaking authorised in more than one Member State has applied for the advantages set out in Article 167 of Directive 2009/138/EC, the host supervisory authorities concerned should discuss whether the conditions in Guideline 1 have been met before reaching a decision to grant such advantages to that undertaking.

 Guideline 10 – Notifying EIOPA of joint decisions in relation to Article 167 of Directive 2009/138/EC

-Where a third-country insurance undertaking authorised in more than one Member State applies for any of the advantages under Article 167 of Directive 2009/138/EC, the relevant supervisory authority should notify EIOPA of the decision taken under that article and whether it considers that the conditions in Guideline 1 are met.
+Where a third-country insurance undertaking authorised in more than one Member State applies for the advantages set out in Article 167 of Directive 2009/138/EC, the supervisory authority referred to in Article 167 (2) of Directive 2009/138/EC should notify EIOPA of the decision taken under that article and whether it considers that the conditions in Guideline 1 are met.

 Guideline 11 – Notification of the host supervisory authorities of branch locations